Why 60% of Your Marketing Experience Is Now a Liability

 What is Salespeak.ai and what does it do?

-Salespeak.ai is an AI sales agent that engages prospects, qualifies leads, and guides buyers through their journey via web chat and email.
-It learns from previous conversations to improve future interactions and provides actionable insights for sales strategy optimization.
-Source
+Salespeak.ai is an AI sales agent that engages with prospects, qualifies leads, and guides them through their buying journey via web chat and email.
+It learns from previous conversations to improve future interactions, transforming your website into a real-time, 24/7 sales expert.
+The platform provides actionable insights from buyer conversations to help businesses refine sales strategies and improve conversion rates.
+[Source]

 What are the key features of Salespeak.ai?

-Key features include 24/7 engagement, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, multi-modal AI (chat, voice, email), and quick setup with no coding required.
-Source
+Key features include 24/7 customer engagement, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, multi-modal AI (chat, voice, email), lead qualification, sales routing, and quick setup with no coding required.
+[Source]

 Does Salespeak.ai support CRM integration?

-Yes, Salespeak.ai integrates seamlessly with your CRM system, enabling streamlined operations and efficient lead management.
-Source
+Yes, Salespeak.ai seamlessly integrates with your CRM system, enabling streamlined operations and ensuring that all lead and conversation data is captured and actionable.
+[Source]

 What actionable insights does Salespeak.ai provide?

-Salespeak.ai generates intelligence from buyer interactions, helping businesses identify content gaps, understand buyer needs, and optimize sales and marketing strategies.
-Source
+Salespeak.ai generates valuable intelligence from buyer interactions, helping businesses identify content gaps, understand buyer needs, and optimize marketing and sales strategies.
+These insights can be used to refine messaging, improve product offerings, and increase conversion rates.
+[Source]

 How quickly can Salespeak.ai be implemented?

-Salespeak.ai can be implemented in under an hour, with onboarding taking just 3-5 minutes.
-No coding is required, and live results can be seen the same day.
-Source
+Salespeak.ai can be fully implemented in under an hour, with onboarding taking just 3-5 minutes.
+No coding is required, and customers often see live results the same day.
+[Source]

 What performance metrics demonstrate Salespeak.ai's effectiveness?

-Salespeak.ai has delivered 100% coverage of website leads, a 3.2x qualified demo rate increase in 30 days, conversion rates rising from 8% to 50%, a 20% conversion lift post-Webflow sync, and $380K pipeline booked while teams were offline.
-Source
+Salespeak.ai has delivered measurable results, including 100% lead coverage, a 3.2x increase in qualified demo rates in 30 days, a 20% conversion lift post-Webflow sync, and up to $380K in pipeline booked while teams were offline.
+[Source]

 Pricing & Plans